3rd May 2019

-The race - now in its 63rd year, is well known for bringing out local people who line the streets to cheer on some of the UK’s top riders.
+The race - now in its 64th year, is well known for bringing out local people who line the streets to cheer on some of the UK’s top ride

 The cyclists have to endure the steep cobbled street of Michaelgate in the Cathedral Quarter before entering Castle Square and riding by the stunning Cathedral and Castle.

 David Newton, Managing Director of Chestnut Homes, said: “We are delighted to be the title sponsor again for this year’s Lincoln Grand Prix.

 “The Lincoln Festival Of Cycling has become one of the most eagerly anticipated events in the county’s calendar, and we are looking forward to seeing the cyclists take on the steep inclines of the City’s famous cobbled streets in the races including the Lincoln Grand Prix, the country’s oldest classic one-day cycle race.